dovuofficial/guardian-php-sdk/README.md

 $this->policy_workflow->sendDataToTag($tag, $claim->forDocumentSubmission());
 ```

-Why are all of these code snippets seem relatively simple, alot of thought has gone into them, there are a few additions that need work, this is a work in progress inside of the testcase "ResearchElvClientGuardianTest".
+While all of these code snippets seem relatively simple, alot of thought has gone into them, there are a few additions that need work, this is a work in progress inside of the testcase "ResearchElvClientGuardianTest".

 ## V2 Example Documentation (Deprecated)

+_This SDK lets you perform API calls to Dovu's Guardian API middleware.
+Making working with Hedera Guardian more streamlined._

 This following documentation is the current deprecated methods and flow, we used by using a middleware API as a separate service that we would call over HTTPS/REST.